kevingst/NetBot/README.md

 # NetBot

-NetbeansBot is developed in Node.js with Discord.js by [@kriiox](https://github.com/kriiox/NetbeansBot).
+NetBot is developed in Node.js with Discord.js by [@kriiox](https://github.com/kriiox/NetBot).

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.